Novel number two is on its way – here’s the first chapter.

 And yes, why not?
 People are bound to use sex drugs of some sort – Digital Underground are probably spot on.

-Walter, the market officer, knew he ought to be preparing himself mentally for the rendezvous with his boss – you know, getting ready for business.
+Walter, the market officer, knew he ought to be preparing himself mentally for the rendezvous with his boss – you know, getting his head ready for business.
 Instead he couldn’t help but fantasise about her.
 It was bizarre.
 He’d never previously found Sally sexually attractive.

 All of a sudden it dawned on him that she was, in fact, a bang tidy little package – despite being almost twice his age.
 She always dressed the part, in neat business suits and severe high-heels.
 And the way she showed off those stockings…